DataBranner/RegexBlaster/README.md

 An arcade game to practice regular expressions.

-Currently runs at the command line in both Python 2.6 or 2.7 and Py3.
+Currently runs at the command line in both Python 2.6 or 2.7 and Py3 through 3.4.

 All output is via command-line interface.

+Computer generates "attack" string; user must supply regex "defense" string to match it.
+Score is calculated only after return is pressed.

 ---